-Even though varied ways of describing quantum algorithms are commonplace in literature, this survey doesn't strictly discriminate between them due to their inherent equivalency to one another.
-Still and all, we need to note that generating corresponding quantum circuits (gates) from unitary operators is not trivial.
-First, the popular superconducting quantum hardware has a sparse near-neighbor connectivity topology and needs to use swap gates to exchange non-adjacent qubits.
-How to layout the circuit, thereby reducing swap gates, is crucial to the performance.
-Second, the native gates supported by varied hardware are tremendously different; which gates are adopted to construct quantum circuits will also affect the performance.
-In fact, this issue, known as ``quantum circuit compilation'' is challenging and has been proven to be NP-hard \cite{siraichi2018qubit}.
+While various methods for describing quantum algorithms are discussed in the literature, this survey does not strictly differentiate among them due to their inherent equivalency.
+However, constructing quantum circuits from unitary operators is not straightforward.
+For example, popular superconducting quantum hardware features sparse near-neighbor connectivity, requiring the use of swap gates to exchange non-adjacent qubits.
+The efficient layout of the circuit to minimize the use of swap gates is crucial for performance.
+Additionally, the native gates supported by different hardware platforms vary significantly, impacting performance based on which gates are used to build quantum circuits.
+This problem, known as ``quantum circuit compilation," has been proven NP-hard \cite{siraichi2018qubit}.

-Given that quantum circuits and quantum gates are fundamental for describing and running quantum algorithms, we will proceed to discuss the most frequently used elementary quantum gates in the subsequent section.
+Given that quantum circuits and gates are essential for both describing and executing quantum algorithms, the next section will focus on discussing the most widely used elementary quantum gates.

-2) Quantum circuits and elementary quantum gates
+2) Quantum Circuits and Elementary Quantum Gates

-Quantum algorithms can be viewed as unitary evolutions of a predetermined initial state within a quantum system.
-Keeping in mind that unitary operations are synonymous with quantum circuits, decomposing a quantum circuit into elementary gates essentially equates to segmenting complex unitary evolution into fundamental operations.
-A unified evaluation criterion, specifically a uniform set of elementary gates, streamlines the process of comparing and evaluating the efficiency and costs associated with various quantum algorithms.
-Conventionally, the elementary gates of quantum circuits are accounted for by single and double qubit gates.
-Importantly, the set of elementary gates is not static; a significant amount of variation can occur depending on the specific hardware support.
-Subsequently, we explore some commonly recognized elementary gates.
+Quantum algorithms can be conceptualized as unitary evolutions starting from a predetermined initial state within a quantum system.
+Since unitary operations are essentially quantum circuits, decomposing a quantum circuit into elementary gates is equivalent to breaking down complex unitary evolutions into fundamental operations.
+A standardized evaluation criterion, using a uniform set of elementary gates, facilitates the comparison and assessment of the efficiency and costs associated with different quantum algorithms.
+Typically, the elementary gates of quantum circuits include single and two-qubit gates.
+It is important to note that the set of elementary gates is not fixed.
+It varies significantly depending on the hardware support.
+The following section examines some of the widely recognized elementary gates.

-\textbullet\quad\emph{single qubit gates}
+\textbullet\quad\emph{Single qubit gates}

 \textcircled{1} Identity gate

 $I=|0\rangle\langle0|+|1\rangle\langle1|$, i.e., the identity matrix. $I= $.

 \textcircled{2} Bit flip gate